wwt/dcauto-study-resources/docs/index.md

 :clipboard: This guide provides content and references which will help you study and prepare yourself for the [**Cisco 300-635 DCAUTO Exam: Automating and Programming Cisco Data Center Solutions**](https://www.cisco.com/c/en/us/training-events/training-certifications/exams/current-list/dcauto-300-635.html "Cisco DCAUTO (300-635) Exam"){target=_blank} exam.
 All of the information in this guide is a curation of study resources which the authors used in order to study for and pass the Cisco DCAUTO exam.

 !!! attention
-    All all content in this guide strictly comply with the [Cisco Certification and Confidentiality Agreement](https://www.cisco.com/c/dam/en_us/training-events/downloads/certificationNDA.pdf "Cisco Certification and Confidentiality Agreement"){target=_blank}, also known as the Cisco Certification Non-Disclosure Agreement (**NDA**).
+    All all content in this guide strictly complies with the [Cisco Certification and Confidentiality Agreement](https://www.cisco.com/c/dam/en_us/training-events/downloads/certificationNDA.pdf "Cisco Certification and Confidentiality Agreement"){target=_blank}, also known as the Cisco Certification Non-Disclosure Agreement (**NDA**).
 We welcome and appreciate any Cisco NDA-compliant contributions from the community.

 !!! info
     - This guide is neither affiliated with Cisco Systems, Inc. nor any of its affiliates, including Cisco DevNet.